 IDPVD allows Providence to continue building a society that reflects values such as equity, inclusion, and respect for the dignity of every individual that lives amongst us.

 The IDPVD card is a photo identification card for Providence residents issued by the City of Providence.
-IDPVD users will receive access to City partners, such as Ocean State Libraries, and will receive discounts to some local businesses.
+IDPVD users receive access to City partners, such as Ocean State Libraries, and receive discounts to some local businesses.

 The goal of the program is to:

 - Promote equitable, inclusive, compassionate and forward-thinking policies that respect the dignity of all City residents.